Wichita State opens season at home against Lipscomb - WTOP News

 BOTTOM LINE: The Wichita State Shockers host the Lipscomb Bisons for the season opener.

-Wichita State finished 17-15 overall with an 8-9 record at home during the 2022-23 season.
-The Shockers gave up 68.5 points per game while committing 15.1 fouls last season.
+Wichita State went 8-9 at home a season ago while going 17-15 overall.
+The Shockers averaged 71 points per game last season, 12.7 on free throws and 19.8 from deep.

 Lipscomb went 20-13 overall a season ago while going 7-11 on the road.
-The Bisons averaged 76.4 points per game last season, 11.2 from the free-throw line and 24.3 from beyond the arc.
+The Bisons averaged 14.1 assists per game on 28.6 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.